IronHackersitos/IronSchool/README.md

+## IronSchool
-# IronSchool is a programme for creating a school class that can manage students, courses and teachers.
+This project's main goal is to create a programme with a school class that can manage students, courses and teachers.

 #Main technologies used:
 - Java